 A note: We often subconsciously think that what catches us by surprise was perhaps not known to God, but even before the earth was established, he knew all that would happen to every one of us (Isaiah 46:9-10).

 Jesus’ disciples were now away from the crowd and away from the noise.
 The peaceful waters of the lake surrounded them.
 They used their oars and rowed, making smooth patterns in the water, it was finally quiet.
 Jesus felt tired, lay on the cushions and was soon asleep.
 The disciples did not think much of this; it was certainly not the first time they saw him resting in the boat after a long day.

-As Jesus fell asleep, he displayed his humanity again and the disciples forgot who he really was.
-In their eyes, he was sleeping because he was tired, people get tired and that was normal, they thought.
+As Jesus fell asleep, he displayed his humanity again and the disciples forgot who He really was.
+To them, he was sleeping because he was tired, people get tired and that was normal, they thought.

 The disciples could physically see Jesus, so they had the benefit of knowing he was with them.
-As long as it was going well, they did not seem bothered by him sleeping in the boat.
-It is interesting how God’s silence usually bothers us when we need him most.
-When we have no challenges, he can be silent and we do not seem to mind.
-Could it be that sometimes he allows storms in our lives to get that communication flowing again?
+As long as it was going well, they did not seem bothered by him sleeping.
+It is interesting how God’s silence usually bothers us when we need Him most.
+When we have no challenges, He can be silent and we do not seem to mind.
+Could it be that sometimes He allows storms in our lives to get that communication flowing again?